ModNation Racers: Reception

 The PlayStation 3 version received "favorable" reviews, while the PSP version received above-average reviews, according to the review aggregation website Metacritic.
 IGN US commended the PS3 version for its excellent kart racing mechanics and robust level design tools, stating, "If you can dream it, you really can make it in ModNation Racers."
 Eurogamer criticized the long loading times and said that the dynamic game difficulty can make the player feel like they're "operating at a distinct disadvantage," but that, when playing online or split-screen against other human players, "ModNation allows its own charm to shine through".
 In Japan, where the game was ported for release under the name ModNation: Mugen no Kart Ōkoku (モッドネーション 無限のカート王国, ModdoNēshon Mugen no Kāto Ōkoku) on July 29, 2010, Famitsu gave it a score of 30 out of 40 for the PlayStation 3 version, and 28 out of 40 for the Portable version.

 Armando Rodriguez of 411Mania gave the PlayStation 3 version 8.7 out of 10, saying, "If you even remotely like Kart Racers and are interested in the deep create tools then ModNation Racers is a must buy.
 Just be prepared to endure some slightly longer than usual loading times and the insane A.I. difficulty in the Career Mode.
 If you can deal with that you will discover how great ModNation is."
 Adam Larck also gave it 8.7 out of 10, saying that the game "shows exactly the kind of strong exclusive title Sony needs.
 Building off the success LittleBigPlanet had with customization, ModNation shows that racing games can be successful with huge amount of customization as well.
 Fans of casual racers have a must-have title in their hands.
 Other PS3 owners should at least check it out to have some racing fun."
 The Escapist gave it four stars out of five, calling it "A standard, competent kart racer hampered by frequent loading times and irritating writing, but bolstered by an intuitive and powerful editor that lets gamers make their karts, racetracks, and characters their own - or at least lets them make their characters into Spider-Man."
 However, Teletext GameCentral gave it six out of ten, saying, "Sony's Mario Kart clone has some impressive customisation tools but as a racer it lacks any real drive."

 GameZone gave the PS3 version nine out of ten, calling it "An intelligent, deep and enjoyable game that takes the 'play, create, share' initiative and runs with it.
 Fun, entertaining, a pleasure to look at and create in – MNR raises the bar for the genre."
 Edge gave it eight out of ten, calling it "A triumphant toolset attached to a decent stab at the karting genre."

+During the Academy of Interactive Arts & Sciences' 14th Annual Interactive Achievement Awards, the PlayStation 3 version was nomimated for the "Racing Game of the Year" award, which went to Need for Speed: Hot Pursuit.